sza619/webpage/README.md

 * js.html: Designed to practice JavaScript.
 * google.html: Designed the Google Homepage(As on 04-04-2023).

+PHP folder contains forms and so on, I created while learning PHP.

 My learning progress can be tracked here: https://www.w3profile.com/sza619